 Served: on tap at the brewery

-Impression: I’d had this beer in a bottle and thought it was pretty good so put it on the list.
-Oddly enough, wasn’t planning on getting there this particular day but when another Schwarzer Adler in nearby Stettfeld was unexpectedly closed, I remembered this being just up the road.
-So, was expecting a Hellerbock but found this tasty Dunkles in front of me instead.
+Impression: I’d had this beer in a bottle and thought it was pretty good so the previously unknown to be brewpub on my list.
+Oddly enough, I wasn’t planning on getting there on this particular day but when another Schwarzer Adler in nearby Stettfeld was unexpectedly closed, I remembered this being just up the road.
+So, I was expecting a Hellerbock but found this tasty Dunkles in front of me instead.
 This is a newer beer from the brewery and I was the only one in the pub that seemed to be drinking it.
 Aside from it being a bit overly carbonated, I quite enjoyed it.
 It looked amazing when served and once the fizziness subsided, it was a fine brew.
 It’s not a typical beer for the area, more like a southern Bavarian Dunkles and by those standards, it was a dry delight.
 Hopefully, it finds some takers in the pub.
 They’d help their cause by serving it less fizzy as their Kellerbier is surely a low carbonation affair.